dbushell/dbushell.com/src/data/blog/2024/javascript-string-replace.md

 I feel like there should be a simple one-liner to escape the replacement content.
 My google-fu is failing me.
 There has to be an easy escape technique?
 Surely this is a solve problem!
-Let me know what I'm missing on [Mastodon](https://fosstodon.org/@dbushell) or [Twitter](https://twitter.com/dbushell).
+Let me know what I'm missing on [Mastodon](https://dbushell.com/mastodon/).

 I'll update here if I discover the answer.